 Follow-up information after percutaneous balloon valvotomy is limited.
-Event-free survival (freedom from death, repeat valvotomy, or MV replacement) overall is 50% to 65% over 3 to 7 years, with an event-free survival of 80% to 90% in patients with favorable MV morphology (398,446,448-455).
+Event-free survival (freedom from death, repeat valvotomy, or MV replacement) overall is 50% to 65% over 3 to 7 years, with an event-free survival of 80% to 90% in patients with favorable MV morphology (398,446, 448-455).
 More than 90% of patients free of events remain in NYHA functional class I or II after percutaneous mitral valvotomy.
 Randomized trials have compared percutaneous balloon valvotomy with both closed and open surgical commissurotomy (456-461).
 These trials, summarized in Table 18, consisted primarily of younger patients (aged 10 to 30 years) with pliable MV leaflets.
 There was no significant difference in acute hemodynamic results or complication rate between percutaneous mitral valvotomy and surgery, and early follow-up data indicate no difference in hemodynamics, clinical improvement, or exercise time.
-However, longerterm follow-up studies at 3 to 7 years (459,460) indicate more favorable hemodynamic and symptomatic results with percutaneous balloon valvotomy than with closed commissurotomy.
+However, longer-term follow-up studies at 3 to 7 years (459,460) indicate more favorable hemodynamic and symptomatic results with percutaneous balloon valvotomy than with closed commissurotomy.
 Of the 2 studies that compared percutaneous balloon valvotomy with open commissurotomy, one reported equivalent results (460), and the other showed more favorable results with open commissurotomy (461).
 This latter study included older patients with higher MV scores.

 The immediate results, acute complications, and follow-up results of percutaneous balloon valvotomy are dependent on multiple factors.
 It is of utmost importance that this procedure be performed in centers with skilled and experienced operators.
 Other factors include age, NYHA functional class, stenosis severity, LV end-diastolic pressure, cardiac output, and pulmonary artery wedge pressure (446,448,449,453).
-The underlying MV morphology is the factor of greatest importance in determining outcome (394- 400,446,449,450,453,454,462), and immediate postvalvotomy hemodynamics are predictive of long-term clinical outcome (448,450,453).
-Patients with valvular calcification, thickened fibrotic leaflets with decreased mobility, and subvalvular fusion have a higher incidence of acute complications and a higher rate of recurrent stenosis on follow-up (Table 19).
-Because the success of the procedure is dependent on the ability to split fused commissures, the presence of marked fusion and severe calcification of commissures is associated with an increased complication rate and higher incidence of recurrent symptoms (396-398).
-Alternatively, in patients with noncalcified pliable valves, mild subvalvular fusion, and no calcium in the commissures, the procedure can be performed with a high success rate (greater than 90%), low complication rate (less than 3%), and sustained
+The underlying MV morphology is the factor of greatest importance in determining outcome (394-400,446,449,450,453,454,462), and immediate postvalvotomy hemodynamics are predictive of long-term clinical outcome (448,450,453).
+Patients with valvular calcification,

-Fable 18.
+Table 18.
 Randomized Trials of Percutaneous Mitral Balloon Valvotomy and Surgical Commissurotomy